Google Algorithm Update: December 2020 Core Update

 One of the major changes to expect after the diversity update is with regards to the sub-domains.
 Google has categorically stated that sub-domains will now be treated as part of the root domain.
 This will ensure that only one search result appear per domain.

 The algorithm trackers have started detecting a spike in their graph.
-This indicates that the impact of the latest broad core algorithm update that has been officially named June 2019 core update, is starting to affect SERP rankings.
+This indicates that the impact of the latest broad core algorithm update, which has been officially named June 2019 core update, is starting to affect SERP rankings.

 We will give you a detailed stat of the impact of the algorithm update on SERP as soon as we get the data from the algorithm trackers.
 Also, our detailed analysis of the websites hit by the update and the possible way to recover will follow.